-5 Best Exercises for a Powerful Core
+5 Best Exercises For Your Core

 Core strength is a great way to get yourself into proper form for other more complex exercises.
 Improving your core strength will soon lead to better progress across the board.
 When your core is strong, you’ll find your performance is far better with compound exercises, as this is where most of the stability comes from.
 The muscles also help you move around safely and comfortably in your daily life by strengthening your whole mid-section in a practical way.
 Well worth the effort!

 One of the most commonly used exercises to improve overall core strength is the plank.
 It’s a classic for a reason, despite not being the best tone definition builder.
-It’s amazing for core strength nonetheless.
+It’s amazing for core strength, nonetheless.

 One awesome way you can change it up to make it really hammer your abdominal muscles into good strength is to do them balancing on a stability ball.
-This need to keep yourself stable throughout the exercise as well as holding the position is what recruits extra muscles and makes the whole exercise worthwhile in the long run.
+This need to keep yourself stable throughout the exercise as well as holding the position, is what recruits extra muscles and makes the whole exercise worthwhile in the long run.

 Lunges, in general, are an excellent exercise, but they aren’t the first thing that comes to mind when you think of improving your mid-section.
 That’s fair enough, as they’re a lower body exercise, and they’re fantastic at what they do.